cap-js/docs/java/persistence-services.md

 ### PostgreSQL { #configure-postgresql }

 PostgreSQL can be configured when running locally as well as when running productively in the cloud.
-Similar to HANA, the datasource is auto-configured based on available service bindings, if the dependency `cds-feature-postgresql` is available on the classpath.
+Similar to HANA, the datasource is auto-configured based on available service bindings, if the feature `cds-feature-postgresql` is added.

 #### Initial Database Schema